-We intend to make regular quarterly cash distributions, payable monthly, of all or a portion of our GAAP-basis net investment income and annually distribute all or a portion of our "investment company taxable income" or "ICTI" (which generally consists of ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any) to stockholders.
+We intend to make regular quarterly cash distributions of all or a portion of our GAAP-basis net investment income and annually distribute all or a portion of our "investment company taxable income" or "ICTI" (which generally consists of ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any) to stockholders.
 We also intend to make at least annual distributions of all or a portion of our "net capital gains" (which is the excess of net long-term capital gains over net short-term capital losses).

-We intend to declare our first distribution related to the quarter ending October 31, 2018, which will be payable before December 31, 2018, and expect such distribution to be approximately \$0.50 per share.
+Our first quarterly distribution, which we expect to be payable in the first fiscal quarter of 2019, is expected to be approximately \$[] per share.
 The amount of the distribution will be proportionately reduced to reflect the number of days remaining in the quarter after the completion of this offering.
-The actual amount of such distribution, if any, remains subject to approval by our board of directors, and there can be no assurance that the distribution will be \$0.50 per share.
+The actual amount of such distribution, if any, remains subject to approval by our board of directors, and there can be no assurance that the distribution will be \$[] per share.
 Purchasers in this offering will be entitled to receive this distribution, which is contingent upon the completion of this offering.
 We anticipate that the distribution will be paid from post-offering taxable earnings, including interest and capital gains generated by our investment portfolio.
 However, if we do not generate sufficient taxable earnings during our fiscal year ending on October 31, 2018, the distribution may constitute a return of capital, which is a return of a portion of a shareholder's original investment in our common stock.
 See "Distribution Policy" and "Risk Factors - Our cash distributions to stockholders may change and a portion of our distributions to stockholders may be a return of capital."

+If our

-If our distributions exceed our ICTI in a tax year, such excess will represent a return of capital to our stockholders.
+distributions exceed our ICTI in a tax year, such excess will represent a return of capital to our stockholders.
 Additionally, in order to maintain a stable level of distributions, we may at times pay out less than all of our investment income or pay out accumulated undistributed income in addition to current net investment income.
 Subject to market conditions, dividend and capital gains distributions generally are used to purchase additional Shares pursuant to an automatic distribution reinvestment plan, as summarized below.
 However, an investor can choose to receive distributions in cash.
 Dividend and capital gains distributions generally are taxable to our stockholders whether they are reinvested in our Shares or received in cash.
 See "Distribution Policy" and "Distribution Reinvestment Plan."